NoSlimes/DLog/README.md

 # DLog

-DLog enhances the default console with a flexible, color-coded category system and a dedicated, filterable log window.
-With support for developer-only logs that are stripped from builds automatically, DLog helps you debug more efficiently without compromising performance.
+DLog enhances Unity’s logging with color-coded categories, a filterable log window, and developer-only logs that are stripped from builds, making debugging faster and cleaner.

 ## Features